-Your place of assignment can be a secondary school, an industry, university and even government office.
+Your place of assignment can be a secondary school, an industry, a university, and even a government office.

 If you are identified with the fellowship in camp, you may first report at the temporary lodge they will provide.

-Then you could report at your PPA later same day or the following day.
+Then you could report at your PPA later the same day or the following day.

 When you leave the camp, home will be on your mind, having been used up in the camp life.

 Few of your employers (i.e., where you are posted to) will send down vehicles to convey you from the camp to their workplaces; private and some Government higher education institutions do.

 The fellowship too arranges for you at your cost.

 Commercial transporters will probably be available at the gate too.
 Choose wisely.

 You can also change your PPA if it does not satisfy you.

 To get a good PPA of your choice, before heading for camp, meet with the company you have in mind and get a request letter (a letter from the company saying that they want you to work with them during your PPA) from them.